Tower of Magicks

 Tower of Magicks is an adventure for fantasy role-playing games published by Mayfair Games in 1983.

 Contents

-Tower of Magicks is a scenario for good-aligned characters of levels 3-6, and a sequel to Beastmaker Mountain.
-This is an adventure where problems are best solved by thought rather than combat.
-The book includes dungeon floor plans.
-The adventure is also suitable for use with Dungeons & Dragons and Tunnels & Trolls.
+Tower of Magicks is an adventure scenario focusing on problem solving instead of combat, intended for characters of good alignment and of levels 3-6, and serves as a sequel to Beastmaker Mountain.
+The book contains floor plans for dungeons.
+The adventure can be used with Dungeons & Dragons and Tunnels & Trolls.

 Publication history

 Tower of Magicks was written by Bill Fawcett, with a cover by Janny Wurts, and was published by Mayfair Games in 1983 as a 40-page book.